 Assuming that the hierarchy problem is solved by supersymmetry, the most important issue would then be how supersymmetry is broken.
-In the MSSM (the minimal supersymmetric standard model [37]) the soft supersymmetry breaking parameters are usually input by hand, parameterizing our ignorance of what exactly the supersymmetry breaking sector is.
+In the MSSM (the minimal supersymmetric standard model - see the lectures by Carlos Wagner [36]) the soft supersymmetry breaking parameters are usually inputted by hand, parameterizing our ignorance of what exactly the supersymmetry breaking sector is.
 However, most of the arbitrary parameter space for the supersymmetry breaking parameters is excluded by experiments.
-For example, if the SUSY breaking masses for the scalar partners of the fermions form an arbitrary mass matrix, then there would be large flavor changing neutral currents generated at the one loop level, contributing for example to $K - \bar{K}$ mixing.
-In the SM the $K - \bar{K}$ is suppressed by the well-known Glashow-Iliopoulos-Maiani (GIM) mechanism, namely the one loop diagram is proportional to leading order to the off-diagonal element of $(V^{\dagger}V){CKM}$ , which vanishes due to the unitarity of the CKM matrix.
-However, in the MSSM due to the presence of the superpartners of both the quarks and the gluino there is an additional vertex of the form which is proportional to $V{CKM}^{\dagger} M{squarks}^2 V{CKM}$ , and is therefore not suppressed, unless the mass matrix of the squarks themselves is close to the unit matrix, in which case the ordinary GIM mechanism would operate here as well.
-The question of why should the squarks (at least for the first two generations) be almost degenerate is called the SUSY flavor problem.
-Here we will show that extra dimensions can be used to transmit supersymmetry breaking to the SM in a way that this SUSY flavor problem could be resolved.
+For example, if the susy breaking masses for the scalar partners of the fermions form an arbitrary mass matrix, then there would be large flavor changing neutral currents generated at the one loop level, contributing for example to $K - \bar{K}$ mixing.
+In the SM the $K - \bar{K}$ is suppressed by the well-known GIM mechanism, namely the one loop diagram is proportional to leading order to the off-diagonal element of $(V^{\dagger}V){CKM}$, which vanishes due to the unitarity of the CKM matrix.
+However, in the MSSM due to the presence of the superpartners of both the quarks and the gluino there is an additional vertex of the form which is proportional to $V{CKM}^{\dagger}M{squarks}^2V{CKM}$, and is therefore not suppressed, unless the mass matrix of the squarks themselves is close to the unit matrix, in which case the ordinary GIM mechanism would operate here as well.
+The question of why should the squarks (at least for the first two generations) be almost degenerate is called the susy flavor problem (see much more on this in the lectures by Ann Nelson [37]).
+Here we will show that extra dimensions can be used to transmit supersymmetry breaking to the SM in a way that this susy flavor problem could be resolved.
 There are two prominent proposals for this: anomaly mediation [38] (proposed by Randall and Sundrum, simultaneously to a similar proposal by Guidice, Luty, Murayama and Rattazzi), and gaugino mediation [39] (proposed simultaneously by D.E.Kaplan, Kribs and Schmaltz and by Chacko, Luty, Nelson and Ponton).
 Anomaly mediation involves supergravity in the bulk of extra dimensions, and therefore is technically more involved.
-Here we will only consider the proposal for gaugino mediation of supersymmetry breaking following the paper by Kaplan, Kribs and Schmaltz in [39], and for anomaly mediation we refer the reader to the original papers [38] and [40].
+Here we will only consider proposal for gaugino mediation of supersymmetry breaking following the paper by Kaplan, Kribs and Schmaltz in [39], and for anomaly mediation we refer the reader to the original papers [38] and [40].